Guidance

 We take a number of factors into account when assessing a case.
 We will consider each factor by referring to our strategy, policy, guidance and processes, and to the specific facts of the case.
 We may also seek legal advice, and advice from law enforcement agencies.

-To ensure our response is proportionate, we will assess overall how severe the breach is and the conduct of the individuals involved.
+To ensure our response is proportionate, we will assess overall how severe the case is and the conduct of the persons involved.
 A relevant factor in this assessment will include whether the person committing the breach knew or suspected that their conduct amounted to a breach of financial sanctions.
 Broadly, the more aggravating factors we see, the more likely we are to impose a monetary penalty.
-The more serious the breach, and the worse the conduct of the individuals, the higher any monetary penalty is likely to be.
+The greater the severity of the case, and the worse the conduct of the persons, the higher any monetary penalty is likely to be.

 Mitigating factors may reduce a monetary penalty we impose or lead us not to take enforcement action.
 We will take mitigating factors into account when deciding how to proceed with a case.

-OFSI will take several factors into account that will aggravate or mitigate when determining the facts and how seriously OFSI view a case (the “case factors”).
-Within these case factors, OFSI will make an overall assessment as to the breach severity and the conduct of the person who has breached.
-The case factors, split between severity and conduct, can include the following:
+OFSI will take several factors into account that may aggravate or mitigate a case when determining the facts and how seriously OFSI views the case (the ‘case factors’).
+Within these case factors, OFSI will separately assess the severity of the breaches and the conduct of the person who has breached, before making an overall assessment of the seriousness of the case.

-OFSI will make an assessment as to the severity of the breach as it relates to the value, harm or risk of harm, and whether a person deliberately sought to circumvent the prohibitions.
+OFSI will assess the severity of the breach as it relates to the strategic priority of the sanctions regime to the UK, whether a person deliberately sought to circumvent the prohibitions, value, and the harm or risk of harm.

 A. Circumvention of sanctions